 Just like a hippie.
 Needless to say, this girl captures Claudia’s attention immediately.
 Her name is Ashley Wyeth and Claudia asks the girl if she is related to famous artist Andrew Wyeth.
 The girl replies that she isn’t, but she wishes she was.
 She calls herself a “sculptress” and the two bond over art.

-After the obligatory “here are all the members of the BSC” chapter, Kristy shows up first to their usual meeting and Claudia as some shitty things to say about her.
+After the obligatory “here are all the members of the BSC” chapter, Kristy shows up first to their usual meeting, and Claudia has some shitty things to say about her.

 Kristy is really cute, but she never bothers to make herself look special.
 All fall she’s been wearing the same kind of outfit — jeans, a turtleneck, a sweater, and sneakers.
 And she hasn’t been doing a thing with her long (well, longish) brown hair except brushing it.
 Here’s an example of one of the big differences between Kristy and me.
 I was wearing a very short pink cotton dress, white tights, and black ballet slippers.
 I had swept all of my hair way over to one side, where it was held in place with a piece of pink cloth that matched the dress.
 Only one ear showed, and in it I had put my big palm tree earring.
 (Kristy was not wearing any jewelry.)